ramdevmurali/BBC/README.md

 ## 1. Executive Summary

-This repository documents a systematic case study into real-world text classification, using the public BBC News dataset as its foundation.
-The primary objective was not merely to achieve high classification accuracy, but to critically examine and justify the trade-offs between different NLP techniques—from rapid, zero-shot baselining to specialized, computationally intensive fine-tuning.
+This repository documents a systematic case study into nuanced, real-world text understanding, using the public BBC News dataset as its foundation.
+The project's primary objective was to move beyond high-level topic labels by developing a system for fine-grained classification, capable of automatically assigning specific sub-categories (e.g., distinguishing 'stock market' news within 'Business').
+Secondary objectives included exploring advanced named entity recognition to identify public figures and their professional roles, as well as implementing a conditional summarization pipeline to extract summaries of events within a specific timeframe.
-The project's multi-stage methodology emphasizes robust software engineering principles, iterative prototyping, and performance optimization.
-This approach culminates in a fine-tuned model that achieves 98% accuracy on the classification task, but more importantly, it provides a critical analysis of this result, highlighting the risks of hyper-specialization and the importance of evaluating models for real-world generalization.
+To achieve these goals, a multi-stage methodology was employed, emphasizing robust software engineering principles, iterative prototyping from a zero-shot baseline to a specialized, fine-tuned model, and rigorous performance analysis.
+This approach culminates in a model that achieves 98% accuracy on the primary classification task, but more importantly, it provides a critical analysis of this result, highlighting the risks of hyper-specialization and the importance of evaluating models for real-world generalization.

 ---